DHTMLX/docs-todolist/docs/overview.md

 > It is possible to enter text, numbers, hashtags, dates.
 For more details, read [Supported formats of data](guides/inline_editing.md#supported-formats-of-data).

 - To mark a task as complete/incomplete, click on the checkbox to the left of the task or press `Space`
 - To collapse/expand a task with subtasks, click on the arrow icon to the left of the task or press `Arrow Left`/ `Arrow Right`
 - To set a due date for the task, open the task menu, select **Set due date** and choose the date via the date picker
 - To change the due date of the task, click the due date shown in the task and choose the necessary date
 - To assign people to the task, open the task menu, hover **Assign to** and select the necessary people in the dropdown list.
 To unassign people from the task, unselect them in the dropdown list

 ### Moving a task

 - To move a task withing a project, select the task and press `Ctrl (Cmd)` + `Arrow Up`/ `Arrow Down` or use drag-n-drop
+- To demote/promote the nesting level of a task, select the task and press `Tab`/`Shift + Tab`
 - To move a task to another project, open the task menu, hover **Move to** and select the necessary project in the dropdown list

 ### Deleting a task